Nowalon/v-saver/README.md

 **UPDATED:**

+The issue has been researched anew and finally solution for Xserver was discovered, reworked for node.js module using, no dependencies (wmctrl) required - by `xvinfo` - for X displays detection and `xprop` - windows properties in an X server - to check windows fullscreen state;

+displays detection with flexible checking fix;

 ##

 ### TODO

 * localization/language settings;
-* filelist ordering/sorting with mouse drag-n-drop (at the moment I think it is some extra);
+* ~~filelist ordering/sorting with mouse drag-n-drop (at the moment I think it is some extra);~~ done;

 ##

 ### Changelog

+0.9.5:
+*
+*
+*
+*

 0.9.4: electron, node updated;